Our Safeguarding Statement

 School is open for all from 8.40am but all children must be in school by 8.50am which is the start of the school day.
 The rolling start in a morning gives children time to settle in to the school day and be in a focused frame of mind ready to start learning by 8.50am.
 Staff are also happy to make themselves available on the at the end of the day if you want to have a quick conversation with them.
 However if this is not your preference we ask that you make an appointment at a time mutually convenient to both of you.
 Sandra in the office, will be happy to arrange this for you.

 We are asking that you support the normal teaching day by not accompanying your children to the classrooms or enter the school building from the playground as this makes it difficult for staff to give their full attention to the children in their class.
 It also means that we do not know who is in the building and this has safety implications for the school.
 We want to encourage your children to develop independence by bringing their own bags, coats and lunchboxes into school and to find lost property during the school day.

 If you need to collect a child during school, we ask you to collect them from the office and sign them out.
 Children will only be allowed home with adults with parental responsibility or confirmed permission.

-If children arrive at school after 8.50 a.m. parents should come hall door entrance so that they can be registered and taken to class.
+If children arrive at school after 8.50 a.m. parents should come main entrance so that pupils can be registered and taken to class.
 Parents will be asked to sign the late book and if needed contact will be made with parents if there arriving late becomes a pattern.
 All school gates will be closed as soon as the classes have entered the building to be reopened at around 3 p.m.